Information About Stalking

 [See Smith, S.G., et al., (2018).
 The National Intimate Partner and Sexual Violence Survey (NISVS): 2015 Data Brief.
 Centers for Disease Control and Prevention.
 See also Catalano, S., et al., (2009).
 U.S. Dept. of Justice, Bureau of Justice Statistics, Selected Findings: Female Victims of Violence.
 See also Baum, K., et al., (2009).
 U.S. Dept. of Justice, Bureau of Justice Statistics, Special Report: National Crime Victimization Survey Stalking Victimization in the United States.]

 What Can You Do If You Are Being Stalked?

-- If you believe you may be in danger, develop a safety plan, taking the following into consideration:
+If you believe you may be in danger, develop a safety plan:

 - Think about changing your routine.

-- Keep critical phone numbers and contact information in a safe place.
+- Keep important phone numbers and contact information in a safe place.

-- Keep critical documents (such as, immigration documents) in a safe place.
+- Keep important documents (such as driver’s licenses, birth certificates, immigration documents) in a safe place.

-- Have a friend or relative go places with you.
+- Have a trusted friend or relative go places with you.

-- Decide in advance what to do if the stalker shows up at your home, work, school or somewhere else.
+- Make a plan for what you will do if the stalker shows up at your home, work, school, or somewhere else.

 What Can You Do If Someone You Know Is Being Stalked?

 Stalkers can be dangerous and unpredictable.
 It is important to remember that victims of stalking have no control over the stalker’s behavior and are not responsible for what they do.
 Many victims fear the stalker and may experience feelings of stress, worry, or confusion.

 Below are some things you can do to support a victim of stalking:

 - Do not blame the victim for the crime or for the stalker’s behavior.